|

 Below: The First Fire Engine

-House is now the Chamber of Commerce Visitor Center (which was strangely
+House became the Chamber of Commerce Visitor Center (which was strangely

 closed on this date). |